On subshift presentations: Subshifts with property (A) to which -graph semigroups are associated

-Condition (DQ6$-$) appeared in connection with the Cantor horizon of the Dyck shift \cite {KM2}.
-Inspection shows that (DQ1$-$) and (DQ2$-$), and therefore also (DQ1$+$) and (DQ2$+$), are invariant under topological conjugacy.
-Also, a topological comjugacy maps indecomposable points to indecomposable points.
-As a consequence, (DQ5$-$), and therefore also (DQ5$+$), is invariant under topological conjuagacy.
-We prove that (DQ6$-$) is invariant under topological conjugacy.
+Condition (DQ6$-$) appeared in connection with the Cantor horizon of the Dyck shift \cite {KM1}.
+Inspection shows that conditions (DQ1$-$) and (DQ2$-$), and therefore also conditions (DQ1$+$) and (DQ2$+$), are invariant under topological conjugacy.
+Also, a topological conjugacy maps indecomposable points to indecomposable points.
+As a consequence, Condition (DQ5$-$), and therefore also Condition (DQ5$+$), is invariant under topological conjuagacy.
+We prove that Condition (DQ6$-$) is invariant under topological conjugacy.